Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Data and sample selection

-A follow-up with Magellan/Folded Port Infrared Echellette \citep[FIRE, ][]{Simcoe2010} was carried out for 3 galaxies selected from the VUDS parent sample to have CIII] detection and at $z<3$ so that bright emission lines do not overlap with strong sky lines.
+A follow-up with Magellan/Folded Port Infrared Echellette \citep[FIRE, ][]{Simcoe2010} was carried out for 3 galaxies selected from the VUDS parent sample to have CIII] detection and at $z<3$ so that bright emission lines do not overlap with strong skylines.
 Observations were conducted on 2022 April/May.
 FIRE was used in the high-resolution echelle mode.
 The observations were conducted as follows: the J-band acquisition camera was used to locate a nearby star from which a blind offset was applied to position the science target in the slit.
-The slits used were either 0.75'', or 1.0'' in width, depending on the seeing, {yielding a spectral resolution of R$\sim$5200.} The slits were oriented at the parallactic angle to minimize differential atmospheric refraction.
-Exposure times of 900s were used for sequences of ABBA dither sequences with total integrations ranging from 3 to 4 hr.
-The readouts were performed with the Sample Up The Ramp mode in order to minimize overheads.
+The slits used were either 0.75'', or 1.0'' in width, depending on the seeing {($<$1'')}, {yielding a spectral resolution of R$\sim$5200.} The slits were oriented at the parallactic angle to minimize differential atmospheric refraction.
+Exposure times of 900s were used for ABBA dither sequences with total integrations ranging from 3 to 4 hr.
+The readouts were performed with the Sample Up The Ramp mode to minimize overheads.
 For each science target, one A0V star was observed at a similar airmass for telluric correction.
 Data were reduced using the publicly available pipeline\footnote{\url{https://github.com/rasimcoe/FIREHOSE}} developed by the instrument team.
-Unfortunately, the bright emission lines in this subsample were affected by sky emission lines which precludes the kinematic analysis explained in following sections. {We use this subsample to estimate the flux of emission lines and then they are included in the chemical analysis and to estimate EWs of bright observed lines.} For the VUDS targets, our final C3-VUDS sample is made of 18 galaxies.
+Unfortunately, the bright emission lines in this subsample were affected by sky emission lines which preclude the kinematic analysis explained in the following sections. {We use this subsample to estimate the flux of emission lines, which are included in the chemical analysis, and to estimate EWs of bright observed lines.} For the VUDS targets, our final C3-VUDS sample is made of 18 galaxies.

-As summary, our final sample combining C3-VANDELS and C3-VUDS samples with different NIR instruments contains 35 CIII] emitters, whose physical properties are described in the following section.
-In Table \ref{tab:SED} the individual galaxies are listed with notes on which NIR instrument was used.
+In summary, our final sample combining C3-VANDELS and C3-VUDS samples with different NIR instruments contains 35 CIII] emitters, whose physical properties are described in the following section. {In Table \ref{tab:coordinates}, the coordinates and spectroscopic redshifts based on CIII] of the individual galaxies in our sample are listed with notes on which NIR instrument was used.}